FCMBench: The First Large-scale Financial Credit Multimodal Benchmark for Real-world Applications: Acknowledgements

-The authors would like to thank Didi Hu, Yaoxuan Wang, Huifang Du, Mengyuan Liu, Runze Cui, Mengjie Li, and other colleagues at Qfin Tech Inc. for their valuable assistance and insightful inspiration during the development of this benchmark.
+The authors would like to thank Chaoyou Fu from Nanjing University, Didi Hu, Yaoxuan Wang, Huifang Du, Mengyuan Liu, Runze Cui, Mengjie Li, and other colleagues at Qfin Tech Inc. for their valuable assistance and insightful inspiration during the development of this benchmark.